top of page

 Weddings/marriage

 We conduct weddings and blessings for all same-sex, heterosexual and queer unions.
 We believe that every relationship of love between human beings is sacred.
-There is no requirement to be a member of the church, or to hold any particular belief.
+There is no requirement to be a member of Brum Unitarians, or to hold any belief.

 When getting married here, the couple themselves are encouraged to help arrange the ceremony, choosing their own music, rituals, readings and forms of words to make it a meaningful process and ceremony for them, and a joyful and memorable occasion.